Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Consequences in algebraic number theory, in particular for monogenicity and rational monogenicity

-Theorem \ref{thm:3.2} and its variants in {Gy\H ory} (1973, 74, 76, 78a,b) led to breakthroughs in the effective theory of number fields.
-They furnished general effective finiteness results for integral elements of given non-zero discriminant resp. given index in any number field $K$ and its orders.
-In particular, in {Gy\H ory} (1976), Theorem \ref{thm:3.2} provided the \textit{first general algorithm} for deciding the monogenicity of $K$ and, more generally, of any order of $K$, and for determining all \textit{power integral bases} in $K$ and in its orders.
-For later generalizations, applications and comprehensive treatment of this extensive area, we refer to {Gy\H ory} (1980a, 1980b, 2000), {Evertse} and {Gy\H ory} (2017), the references given there, and to Section \ref{sec:9} of the present paper.
+Theorem \ref{thm:5.2} as well as its various effective consequences, applications, quantitative variants and generalizations in Gy\H ory (1973, 1974, 1976, 1978a,b, 1980a,b, 1981) led to breakthroughs in the effective theory of number fields.
+These furnished among others general effective finiteness results for integral elements of given discriminant resp. of given index in number fields and, more generally, in their orders; see Corollaries \ref{cor:5.3} and \ref{cor:5.4}.
+In particular, as an immediate consequence of his Theorem \ref{thm:5.2}, Gy\H ory provided the \textit{first general effective algorithm} for deciding the \textit{monogenicity} and for determining, at least in principle, \textit{all power integral bases} in number fields and in their orders; see Theorems \ref{cor:5.6} and \ref{thm:5.5} below.

-For convenience, we present the general effective finiteness theorems mentioned above in their simplest form.
-Further, we briefly sketch how to deduce the consequences directly from Theorem \ref{thm:3.2} via its Corollary \ref{cor:4.1}.
+As a consequence of Theorem \ref{thm:3.4} we present from Evertse and Gy\H ory (1991a) a general effective finiteness theorem on algebraic numbers of given discriminant; see Theorem \ref{thm:5.6}.
+Finally, we introduce rationally monogenic orders, which are generalizations of monogenic orders, and give an algorithm to determine in principle whether a given order is rationally monogenic, see Theorems \ref{thm:5.7} and \ref{cor:5.8} below.

+For convenience, we formulate the above-mentioned effective finiteness results in their simplest form.
+For generalizations, further applications and comprehensive treatment of this extensive area, we refer to Gy\H ory (1983, 1984, 1998, 2000, 2006), Evertse and Gy\H ory (1991a, 2017, 2022), BEGyRS (2023), the references given there, and to Sections \ref{sec:5} to \ref{sec:9} of the present paper.